Visit us in Toronto for LASIK eye surgery and more

 What is LASIK surgery?

-Laser vision correction is a simple procedure that uses the Custom LASIK laser to correct nearsightedness, farsightedness, and astigmatism.
+Laser vision correction is a simple procedure that uses the Custom LASIK laser to correct visual errors like nearsightedness, farsightedness, and astigmatism.
 During the treatment, the laser’s cool beam of ultraviolet light removes a small amount of tissue, usually less than the thickness of a human hair.
 Short pulses of this laser light change the curvature of the cornea, allowing images to be more sharply focused on the retina.

 What type of equipment/technology is used at TLC Laser Eye Centre?